 Asian shares higher after jobless data snaps Wall St rally

+Shares advanced in Asia on Friday, with Tokyo's Nikkei 225 closing at its highest level since late February.

-Shares were mostly higher in Asia on Friday after U.S. unemployment data gave the S&P 500 its first loss in five days.
+Investors were awaiting more updates on the U.S. jobless situation Friday after unemployment data released overnight gave the S&P 500 its first loss in five days.

+A report showed that the number of U.S. workers filing for unemployment benefits eased for a ninth straight week though the total number of people getting benefits rose slightly.
+A drop in that number the week before had raised hopes that some companies were rehiring workers as the economy gains momentum after pandemic fighting shutdowns.

+In Asia, hopes for a swift recovery from the downturn brought on by the coronavirus crisis have spurred strong gains this week.

 But the ECB also warned it expects the region’s economy to shrink 8.7% this year due to the pandemic.